alxroyer/scenario/doc/src/advanced.logging.rst

 The *log class* is displayed within the log lines, between square brackets, and furthermore makes it possible to enable or disable debug log lines for it.

-A :py:class:`scenario.logger.Logger` instance may be created directly.
+A :py:class:`scenario._logger.Logger` instance may be created directly.

 .. code-block:: python

     _logger = scenario.Logger("My logger")

-But a common pattern is to inherit from :py:class:`scenario.logger.Logger`, either directly (see :ref:`test libraries <test-libs>`) or through an intermediate class.
+But a common pattern is to inherit from :py:class:`scenario._logger.Logger`, either directly (see :ref:`test libraries <test-libs>`) or through an intermediate class.
-A couple of `scenario` classes inherit from the :py:class:`scenario.logger.Logger` class, among others:
+A couple of `scenario` classes inherit from the :py:class:`scenario._logger.Logger` class, among others:

 - :py:class:`scenario.Scenario`,